Labour Compliance Trends in India for 2025: What Every Employer Needs to Know

 5. Mandatory Focus on Workplace Diversity and Inclusion (D&I)

-New Compliance Requirements:
+New Compliance Expectations

 6. Gratuity and PF Coverage Expansion

-What’s Changing:
+What’s Changing

 7. Greater Emphasis on Environmental, Social, and Governance (ESG) Reporting